Table of Contents:

-By Jessica Friesen and Alicia Agnew, Co-Chairs of B Lab’s Equity, Diversity, and Inclusion Committee
+This is adapted from an original article written by Jessica Friesen and Alicia Agnew, Co-Chairs of B Lab’s previous Equity, Diversity, and Inclusion (EDI) Committee.

 The first step to creating a more inclusive and equitable organization is to understand your status quo.
 Improving over time requires first setting a baseline to measure against; moreover, there’s nothing inclusive about assuming you know what’s best for your team.
 While it’s easy to race ahead toward solutions, you won’t get far unless you know where you’re starting from.